 Using Moving Averages

 There are only a few rules which I use and I shared them in my intro to trading post.
-It all boils down to two simple factors: trade based on moving averages and always look to limit risk.
+It all boils down to two simple factors: trade based on moving averages (or breakouts) and always look to limit risk.

 On pretty much every brokerage website, or even Yahoo!Finance, you can run Simple Moving Averages (SMA) and Exponential Moving Averages (EMA).
 I like to use both, and I prefer using medium to long term averages.
 Moving averages help smooth out prices so you can get a clearer picture of what's happening.

 Example using XIC.TO, the iShares TSX Capped Composite Index ETF: